 Item 26: Be wary of feature creep

-The Cargo package manager builds on this base cfg mechanism to provide the concept of features: specific named aspects of the functionality of a crate that can be enabled when building the crate.
-Cargo ensures that the the feature option is populated with the configured values for each crate that it compiles, and the values are crate-specific.
-This is Cargo-specific functionality; to the Rust compiler, feature is just another configuration option.
+The Cargo package manager builds on this base cfg name/value mechanism to provide the concept of features: named selective aspects of the functionality of a crate that can be enabled when building the crate.
+Cargo ensures that the feature option is populated with each of the configured values for each crate that it compiles, and the values are crate-specific.

 At the time of writing, the most reliable way to determine what features are available for a crate is to examine the crate's Cargo.toml manifest file.
-For example, the following chunk of a manifest file includes four features:
+For example, the following chunk of a manifest file includes six features:

 [features]